 Robin Frank supports companies in the implementation of the ZNU sustainability standard across the entire sustainability path.
 Furthermore, he works on the topics of climate accounting, food loss measurement, and supply chain due diligence compliance.

 Robin Frank studied business administration (B.Sc.) at the Business and Information Technology School in Iserlohn and South Africa and gained in-depth experience in the data-driven optimisation of production and supply chains through practical work in various industrial companies.
 In his master’s degree in Controlling at the Westfälische-Wilhelms-Universität in Münster, he specialised in the measurement and communication of corporate sustainability performance.

-Buket Dumlupinar is junior consultant since 2019.
+Buket Dumlupinar is consultant since 2019.
 She supports the team for climate assessments and product life cycle analyses.
 She studied Sustainable Product Management (B.A.) and focused on Industrial Ecology methods during her master’s degree in Life Cycle and Sustainability (M.Sc.) at Pforzheim University.